jrnold/r4ds-exercise-solutions/docs/visualize.md

 <img src="visualize_files/figure-html/unnamed-chunk-7-1.png" width="70%" style="display: block; margin: auto;" />

-A scatterplot is not a useful way to plot these variables, since both `drv` and `class` are factor variables, and the scatterplot cannot show which are overlapping or not.
+A scatter plot is not a useful way to plot these variables, since both `drv` and `class` are factor variables, and the scatter plot cannot show which are overlapping or not.

 ```r